eed3si9n/eed3si9n.com/content/posts/10things.md

 In Scala 2.x, the macro system was bolted on as an experimental feature that mostly exposed the guts of the compiler to library authors.
 With Scala 3, [macros](https://docs.scala-lang.org/scala3/guides/macros/macros.html) are recognized as a legitimate feature, and given many considerations around maintainability and gradual knobs of power.
 I've written [intro to Scala 3 macros](/intro-to-scala-3-macros/), which hopefully should be a helpful supplementary to the official docs.

-In general Scala 3 macro is hygienic, which means that the system prevent unintentional name clashes.
+In general Scala 3 macro is hygienic, which means that the system prevents unintentional name clashes.
 Consider a macro that adds 1 at compile-time:

 ```scala
 import scala.quoted.*